Synophis

-Synophis is a genus of snakes in the family Colubridae.
-The genus is endemic to northwestern South America.
+Synophis is a genus of snakes in the subfamily Dipsadinae of the family Colubridae.
+The genus is native to northwestern South America.

 Description

 Snakes of the genus Synophis have unusual scalation on the top of the head.
 The internasal scales are very small, and the prefrontal scales are fused into one large plate.

 Species

 The genus Synophis contains the following nine species which are recognized as being valid.